Last updated: July 18th, 2022

 STAFF INDUCTION

 There is a full staff induction programme for all new staff and ECTs.
 Anna Dwyer is responsible for new staff and their induction – all new staff will have been in contact with Anna already!
 All new staff are allocated either a buddy, a mentor or a coach depending on their role to help them settle into life at SJB.
-Faith Ruffle is in charge of ECTs.
-Becks Jeppeson is in charge of Trainee Teachers.
+Rachel Davis is in charge of ECTs.
+Pete Bergin is in charge of Trainee Teachers.

 Below is a letter from our most recent ECT to all the new ECTs: